lwig-wg/terminology/draft-ietf-iotops-7228bis.md

 event, e.g., for a button press in an energy-harvesting light switch;
 such devices are classified as E0.
-Note that, in a sense, many E1 devices are also E2, as the rechargeable battery has a limited number of useful recharging cycles.
+Note that, in a sense, many E1 devices are also E2, as the rechargeable battery has a limited number of useful recharging cycles (usually less of a problem with supercapacitors for energy storage).

 {{enclasstbl}} provides a summary of the classifications described above.